pairing4good/tdd-react-18-template/README.md

 ### Code Analysis

 This template uses [ESLint](https://eslint.org/) to analyze the code in this repository.
-[ESLint](https://eslint.org/) is configured in `.eslintrc.json` file at the root of the repository.
+[ESLint](https://eslint.org/) is configured in the `.eslintrc.json` file at the root of the repository.
 This template leverages 6 plugins that provide fast feedback on coding best practices and common pitfalls.

 1. The default coding style guide was adopted from [Airbnb](https://github.com/airbnb/javascript)
 2. [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react)